confuzzledduck/syndicate-out/readme.txt

 = 0.8.4 =
 * Added hooks for actions and filters to syndication process.
+* Added option to transmit all categories except for the syndication category.
+(Request by SpiritFly.)

 = 0.8.3 =
 * Efficiency improvements in syndication routine.